 Due to the Covid - 19 restrictions and mandates we encourage our members and supporters to Mask Up.

 For sale from the Arizona Chapter of the National Latino Peace Officers Association are face masks that follow CDC recommendations.

 Available for shipment after January 25, 2021.
 No shipping charges and please allow 3 to 5 days for delivery.

 Proceeds from the sale of these masks will go towards our Student Scholarship Fund.

 NLPOA – Advocacy is an organization that is comprised of state and local charters throughout the country.
 The primary purpose of the charters is to promote social welfare by advocating with regard to law enforcement, including best practices, diversity, and community relations.
 NLPOA - Advocacy may also endorse candidates for political office.

 NLPOA Advocacy is a 501(c) (4) organization different from NLPOA in that it serves purposes that are tax-exempt but which do not rise to the level of charitable purposes.
 501(c) (4) organizations are classified as "social welfare" organizations.

-The current Arizona - Advocacy Board of Directors is made up of the following individuals: Attorney Severiano A. Rodarte, Chaplain Miguel F. Gomez-Acosta, Amy Vasquez, and three retired law enforcement past NLPOA presidents Lou Espindola, Adam Bustos, and Ron Gomez.
+The current Arizona - Advocacy Board of Directors is made up of the following individuals: Attorney Severiano A. Rodarte, Chaplain Miguel F. Gomez-Acosta, Amy Vasquez, and three retired law enforcement and past AZNLPOA chapter and state presidents Lou Espindola, Ron Gomez.